AyushGenii/recipe-project/README.md

-### REMAGIC
+### RECIPE MAGIC

-**REMAGIC** is a web application designed to simplify meal planning by allowing users to discover and save recipes based on selected ingredients.
+**RECIPE MAGIC** is a web application designed to simplify meal planning by allowing users to discover and save recipes based on selected ingredients.
 The app provides a rich user experience by presenting recipes with detailed instructions and images.
 Users can also save their favorites, and even contribute their own recipes.
-REMAGIC is your ultimate kitchen companion.
+RECIPE MAGIC is your ultimate kitchen companion.

 ---